Amor-Jansen/zippynerd-photography-studio/README.md

     - Contact us page  - [View](/docs/screenshots/wireframe-contact-us-resize.png)

 ### Existing features:
+- Website is fully responsive on all devices.
+- Has interactive elements.

 - ### Home page
    - The logo is functional as a home button:
     [Logo](/docs/screenshots/logo-home-button-resize.png)